Reducing the energy used by ULT freezers in the lab

 Do ULTs have to be set to -80?

-Recently there has been a lot of conversation about whether ultra-low temperature freezers (ULTs) actually need to be set to -80 at all.
+Recently there has been a lot of conversation about whether ultra-low temperature freezers (ULTs) need to be set to -80.
 Just because they CAN reach -80, does that mean that’s where they have to be set?
 And it appears that the answer is no. Quite often, they don’t.
 Whether or not samples need to be stored at -80 varies depending on the sample type, and the storage period.
 Some research even shows that sample stability is similar at -20 to what it is at -80, even when stored over a number of years1.
-Of course, we’re not suggesting you empty your -80s into -20, but for the sake of saving hundreds of pounds in energy bills, and making a huge reduction in your energy consumption, it’s certainly worth doing a little research into whether it is safe to increase your freezer temperature a few degrees, rather than blindly setting it as low as possible.
+Of course, we’re not suggesting you empty your -80s into -20.
+But for the sake of saving hundreds of pounds in energy bills, and making a huge reduction in your energy consumption, it’s certainly worth doing a little research.

 Does increasing the temperature of a ULT save money?